House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The percentage of global transportation emissions is a massive slice of the pie.
 The world is becoming urbanized.
 The transportation sector is the second largest contributor to global climate change.
 Most emissions from cars are produced in cities, where most people live and drive.

-Due to this, many countries have been banning gasoline and diesel-fueled cars to lower carbon emissions and pollution.
-They’re even creating incentives for people to buy electric or hybrid vehicles as it’ll help conserve the environment.
+Due to this, many countries have been banning gasoline and diesel-fueled cars to reduce carbon emissions and pollution.
+They’re even incentivizing people to buy electric or hybrid vehicles.

 Nashville in Tennessee